DePaul Blue Demons: Men's Roller Hockey

 DePaul's roller hockey club competes in the Midwest Collegiate Roller Hockey League, a league within the NCRHA.
 The team was first started in 2005 and played steadily in the NCRHA for seven consecutive seasons before dropping out of the league for a few years.
 The team has recently been reactivated and rejoined the NCRHA in 2014.
 The current team plays in Division III of the MCRHL.

 Rowing

-DePaul has had a crew team for the last four years and gained formal recognition in 2013.
+Gaining formal recognition in 2013, the DePaul Crew Club hosts both men’s and women’s varsity and novice teams.